fredimachado/GuitarHub/README.md

 ## How to Install

-If you have [Chocolatey](https://chocolatey.org/packages/guitarhub), you can install GuitarHub by running:
+If you have [Chocolatey](https://chocolatey.org/packages/guitarhub), you can install GuitarHub by opening powershell and running:

     choco install guitarhub

+After it's install, run it:

+    guitarhub

 ## If you don't have Chocolatey installed

 At the moment you can only find compiled binaries of GuitarHub in the [releases](https://github.com/fredimachado/GuitarHub/releases) page as a Zip file, but an installer will be created in the future.

-## How to Run GuitarHub
+## Download Zip, extract and run

 - Download GuitarHub.zip from the [latest release](https://github.com/fredimachado/GuitarHub/releases/latest) assets.
 - Extract all files in GuitarHub.zip to a folder